hueitan/javascript-sdk-design/README.md

 </script>
 ```

-Target on modern browser, you can use `async`.
+Target on the modern browser, you can use `async`.

 ```html
 <script async src="http://xxx.com/sdk.js"></script>